OpenNebula/docs/source/deployment/references/onedb.rst

     * ``--expr``: xpath expression, can use operators ``=``, ``!=``, ``<``, ``>``, ``<=`` or ``>=``
         examples: ``UNAME=oneadmin``, ``TEMPLATE/NIC/NIC_ID>0``

-If you want to change a value use a third parameter.
+If you want to change a value, use a third parameter.
 In case you want to delete it use ``--delete`` option.

 Change the second network of VMs that belong to "user":